Crazypersonalph/task-1-text-adventure/Errors.md

 I fixed this by solidfying my lane markers as their own print statements before and after the lines are generated and drawn, and in the process, making the lane marker generation responsive to changes in the column and row variables.

 # Error 5
-This was another logic error.
+This was another runtime error.
 The game was freezing in the middle of playtime due to no reason, and in the server logs, the server was receiving key inputs, but wasn't sending new game frames to the clients.

+After unit testing and debugging, I realised that it was due to the kill handling of the program being unstable; using dangerous logic.

+I fixed this by using the Python multiprocessing Queue in-built function `.empty()` to check when the queue was empty, rather than using `__len__()`, which is more reserved for strings and can cause undefined behaviour.